SongzeYang0721/Data_Distillation_and_Neural_Collpase/README.md

 ### Neural Collapse

-NeuralCollapse -- an intriguing empirical phenomenon that arises in the last-layer classifiers and features of neural networks during the terminal phase of training.
-As recently reported in [1], this phenomenon implies that:
+Neural collapse, emerged in the terminal phase of training(TPT), let us understand the behavior of a special class of neural network, deep classifier neural network.
+It has widely observed in a number of data set and model structures.
+Is has mainly 4 fold of meaning:

+(NC1) Cross-example within-class variability of last-layer training activations collapses to zero, as the individual activations themselves collapse to their class means.

-- (i) the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling, and
+(NC2) The class means collapse to the vertices of a simplex equiangular tight frame (ETF).

-- (ii) cross-example within-class variability of last-layer activations collapses to zero.
+(NC3) Up to rescaling, the last-layer classifiers collapse to the class means or in other words, to the simplex ETF (i.e., to a self-dual configuration).

+(NC4) For a given activation, the classifier’s decision collapses to simply choosing whichever class has the closest train class mean (i.e., the nearest class center decision rule).

 [A Geometric Analysis of Neural Collapse with Unconstrained Features](https://arxiv.org/abs/2105.02375)